 Here at Calvert Hall, Anne Hilgartner established the first class of Peer Educators in 1994.
 She shaped the program into one in which the students themselves foster a culture that reflects our school’s values.
-In 2013, Joey Atas assumed the responsibility of overseeing the program.
+Since 2013, Joey Atas has been overseeing the program.

 More than 20 years after its establishment, the program still strives to increase awareness about the positive or negative impact that a single decision can have on someone’s life.
 The intent is not to prescribe specific behaviors, but rather to encourage critical thinking and discussion among our students.
 This presence of peers as teachers provides a model of how to have constructive and thoughtful discussions on a variety of topics.

 “The success of the program, since its inception, has been due to the dedication of the peer educators and their unique ability to establish strong relationships with their fellow students.” -Joey Atas

 The Role of Peer Educators

 The Peer Educators serve as strong role models to our freshmen class.
 These upper-class students are a diverse group of leaders who dedicate a significant amount of time to their younger peers.
 Training for the peer educators is an on-going process including an overnight retreat and weekly team meetings that begin in September and continue through March.
 Teams of three peer educators then meet regularly with the freshmen, discussing issues specific to the life of freshmen.